Samsung recalls more than 1 million electric ranges after fires kill at least 7 pets

 Samsung is recalling more than 1.1 million electric ranges sold nationwide after the products were linked with roughly 250 fires, leading to dozens of injuries and killing at least seven pets.

-The recall involves slide-in electric ranges with front-mounted knobs that can be turned on accidentally by people or pets.
+The recall involves slide-in electric ranges with front-mounted knobs that can be turned on accidentally by people or pets, posing a fire hazard if flammable objects are left on top of the range, Samsung stated Thursday in a news release.

+"Additionally, CPSC staff have found two other fatal incidents where a range was accidentally turned on when a knob was bumped, but the manufacturer is unknown.

+A recent video appeared to illustrate the risks, with home security footage showing a dog jumping toward a stove briefly and turning on the burner, with its flames igniting a nearby cardboard box.
+The Colorado Springs, Colorado, homeowner was treated for smoke inhalation, and his family was temporarily displaced by the June 26 fire, CBS affiliate KKTV reported.

-Made in Thailand, the recalled Samsung ranges were sold at Best Buy, Costco, Home Depot, Lowe's and other appliance stores and online at Samsung.com from May 2013 through August 2024 for between $1,250 and $3,050.
+In Samsung's recall, the ranges were made in Thailand and were sold at Best Buy, Costco, Home Depot, Lowe's and other appliance stores, as well as online at Samsung.com from May 2013 through August 2024 for between $1,250 and $3,050.

 The model numbers involved in the recall can be found on the inside upper left corner of the oven door or inside the storage bin on the bottom of the oven (The numbers are listed below.)